Community Login

 All people live in God’s grace and deserve to thrive in peace and abundance.
 Our grants and partnerships are a powerful combination, helping communities everywhere understand, address and overcome challenges arising from wars, disasters, climate change, social injustices and historical inequities.

-Working toward a just world where all may have life and abundance, ELCA World Hunger Domestic Hunger Grants accompany congregations and their partners throughout the United States and Caribbean as they draw on the strengths of communities to address local issues such as food security, clean water, housing, job readiness, human rights, policy change, leadership development and more.
-For these grants, programs centered on accompaniment, justice and liberation are prioritized.
+ELCA World Hunger domestic grants accompany congregations and their partners throughout the United States and Caribbean as they draw on the strengths of communities to address local issues such as food security, clean water, housing, job readiness, human rights, policy change, leadership development and more.

-These grants specifically accompany the ELCA’s international interchurch and ecumenical partners — including the Lutheran World Federation, Lutheran World Relief, Church World Service and the World Council of Churches — in diakonia and mission work proposed in their annual funding requests.
-The funding covers numerous sectors, such as health, water, agriculture, food security, livelihoods, education, advocacy, disaster risk reduction and preparedness, peace and reconciliation, and gender justice.
+These grants specifically accompany international interchurch and ecumenical partners, LWF, LWR, CWS, and WCC, in their diakonia and mission work as proposed in their annual funding requests.
+Sectors include health, water, agriculture, food security, livelihoods, education, advocacy, disaster risk reduction and preparedness, peace and reconciliation, gender justice, evangelism, leadership development, communication, interfaith and ecumenical relationships, organizational support, and others.

-These grants are used primarily to support core functions of companion churches and organizations, as well as interchurch and ecumenical partners in sectors including evangelism, leadership development, in-country scholarships, education, communication, interfaith and ecumenical relationships, organizational support and other church work.
-Formerly called “Project Grants,” this funding is for implementation outside the U.S. and its territories.
+The grants primarily support core functions of companion churches and organizations, as well as interchurch and ecumenical partners.
+Sectors include evangelism, leadership development, in-country scholarships, education, communication, interfaith and ecumenical relationships, organizational support, and other church work.
+These grants were formerly entitled "Project Grants".